-Developers, not farmers, get biggest hit from wetlands rule
+Big winners in Trump rollback of wetlands rules?
+Developers

 The Trump administration’s pending rollback of wetlands protections “could be a benefit to builders who will see some relief in terms of cost and time.
 That said, builders will still be regulated and will still be the industry that pulls the largest number of 404 permits which are very costly,” Thompson wrote, referring to the section of the Clean Water Act dealing with the regulatory enforcement and permits.

 The administration’s proposal greatly narrows what kind of wetlands and streams fall under federal protection.
-If it is formally adopts it after a public comment period, it would change how the federal government enforces the landmark 1972 Clean Water Act and scale back a 2015 Obama administration rule on what waterways are protected.
+If it is formally adopted after a public comment period, it would change how the federal government enforces the landmark 1972 Clean Water Act and scale back a 2015 Obama administration rule on what waterways are protected.
 Environmental groups say millions of miles of streams and wetlands would lose protection.

 Trump signed an order in February 2017 directing the rollback.
 With farmers as well as homebuilders by his side, Trump called the waterways protections then in force a “massive power grab” targeting “nearly every puddle or every ditch on a farmer’s land.”